syncfusion-content/javascript-docs/js/Barcode/Getting-Started.md

 <div id="barcode"></div>
 {% endhighlight %}

-Add the following script in the HTML file to initialize `ejBarcode` and to render the Code39 barcode.
+Set the `symbologyType` and provide input to the `text` property to render the Code39 barcode.

 {% highlight js %}
 $("#barcode").ejBarcode({
    text: "SYNCFUSION",
-   symbologyType: "code39",
+   symbologyType: "code39"
-   displayText: true,
-   quietZone: {
-      all: 30
-   }
 });
 {% endhighlight %}